-1.8 In addition to this section, all other federal and state laws, rules and regulations relating to Purchasing must be followed.
-NDUS institutions shall cooperate and make joint purchases with the Office of Management and Budget Purchasing Division when advantageous to do so as intended by North Dakota Century Code 54-44.4-02.
+2.8 In addition to this section, all other federal and state laws, rules and regulations relating to Purchasing must be followed.

+3. NDUS institutions shall cooperate and make joint purchases with the Office of Management and Budget Purchasing Division when advantageous to do so as intended by North Dakota Century Code 54-44.4-02.
 Institutions may also purchase equipment or supplies through participation in joint purchasing alliances formed with other states or organizations, when it is advantageous to do so.
 Additional bids or proposals shall be solicited from other vendors when required by law or this policy.

-NDSU Guidelines

-2.1 All NDSU personnel will be required to purchase from prime vendor or other annual contracts or other such pricing agreements that are established.
+3.1 All NDSU personnel will be required to purchase from prime vendor or other annual contracts or other such pricing agreements that are established.